gabrielb98/azure-docs-powershell-aip/Azure Information Protection/AIPService/Clear-AipServiceSuperUserGroup.md

 ```

 ## DESCRIPTION
-The **Clear-AipServiceSuperUserGroup** cmdlet removes the super user group for your organization.
+The **Clear-AipServiceSuperUserGroup** cmdlet removes the super user group for Azure Information Protection.

 This cmdlet does not affect users that are individually assigned the super user privilege with the [Add-AipServiceSuperUser](./Add-AipServiceSuperUser.md) cmdlet.